 In that amount of time my blog achieved number one Google search engine results page (SERP) status.
 You could find it (and me) on the first page of Google—in the #1 spot—when you searched for anything related to blogging a book, blog-to-book deals, book blogging, or how to blog a book.
 That provided me with perceived expert status on the topic.
 Of course, the process of blogging the book also gave me actual expertise in the particular subject area.
 I’ve remained the premier expert on blogging books since then (and retained my #1 Google ranking).
 But I was not an expert when I began my blog.

-If you write fiction you can still use your blog to become an expert.
+If you write fiction you can still use your blog to establish your expertise.
 You can find the most prevalent themes and subjects in your novels—ones that run through almost all your books.
 Then begin blogging about these topics.
 Consider writing a short work of nonfiction on one or more of these topics as well.
 Before you know it, your blog will rise in the SERPs for these subject areas, and people will see you as an authority.

 When potential readers, clients, customers, journalists, and organizations seeking speakers conduct a search on a particular topic and find you and your blog on the first page of Google—and in the first one or two SERP positions, you are perceived as an expert.
 Period.
 You hardly need to do anything else.
 Of course, if you publish a book on the same topic as your blog, you seal the deal.